tgoulder4/stationspy/README.md

 | Departed  | Train just departed this stopping station  |

 ## More examples
-Track the next service from London to Manchester (Provided this service departs in the next hour):
+Track the next service from London to Manchester (Provided this service departs in the next two hours):
 ```js
 import {trackTrain, findTrains} from "trainspy";